Fl0p/OpenCV-iOS/README.md

 ### Instalation Manually

-Add `opencv2.framework` to your project
+Download and add `opencv2.framework` to your project

 Also add following frameworks to your project: